fire55empire/MyTracker/README.md

 ### Goal Creation

-1. App opens to **Create Goal** screen if no active goal exists
+1. App opens to **Template Selection** screen if no active goal exists
-2. User enters:
+2. User can:
+   - **Select a pre-made template** (Water intake, Exercise, Meditation, etc.)
+   - **Create custom goal** with:
      - Goal title (e.g., "Exercise Daily")
      - Number of days (e.g., 30)
      - Time windows (e.g., 08:00-10:00, 18:00-20:00)
 3. Validation ensures:
    - No overlapping windows
    - Windows don't cross midnight
    - At least one window defined
-4. On creation, notifications are scheduled for each window
+4. On creation, exact alarms are scheduled for each window using AlarmManager

 ### Active Goal